-As of March 31, 2020, approximately 81.0% of our annualized base rent was attributable to tenants operating service-based businesses (such as quick service restaurants, convenience stores, early childhood educational facilities, medical/dental facilities, casual dining restaurants and family dining restaurants) and 13.4% of such ABR was attributable to tenants operating experience-based businesses (such as health and fitness facilities, entertainment outlets and movie theatres).
+As of June 30, 2020, approximately 83.0% of our annualized base rent was attributable to tenants operating service-based businesses (such as quick service restaurants, convenience stores, early childhood educational facilities, medical/dental facilities, casual dining restaurants and family dining restaurants) and 13.3% of such annualized base rent was attributable to tenants operating experience-based businesses (such as health and fitness facilities, entertainment outlets and movie theatres).
 These types of businesses have been severely affected by the COVID-19 pandemic, principally due to store closures or limitations on operations (which may be government-mandated or voluntary) and reduced economic activity.
-As of May 7, 2020, we estimate that properties operated by tenants contributing approximately 51.7% of our annualized base rent as of March 31, 2020 were closed or operating in a reduced capacity.
+As of July 31, 2020, we estimate that properties operated by tenants contributing approximately 20% of our annualized base rent as of June 30, 2020 were closed or operating in a reduced capacity.
+Additionally, the adverse impacts of the pandemic and the responses thereto may, and likely will, vary by region, and it is possible that our properties and tenants located in certain regions will be more adversely affected than our properties and tenants located in other regions.
+Moreover, regions that experience more adverse impacts from the pandemic may change over time.
+We derive approximately 13.5%, 10.2%, 6.5%, 5.5% of our annualized base rent as of June 30, 2020 from Texas, Georgia, Florida and Arkansas, respectively, and these states are currently experiencing a surge in COVID-19 cases that could adversely affect our tenants in these states and their ability to pay rent to us.